 Look for the tell-tale signs of a scam or fraud:

 - Mis-spelled words, poor grammar, and odd capitals.

 - An official-looking letter or phone call or visit.
 If it looks fishy, it probably is.

 - Someone asking you to pay for something from a federal or state government.
 Most federal departments don't charge for documents.
 States do charge, but they are up-front about the charges.

 - Check the exact name of the government-sounding entity online.

 - Read the fine print.
 These scam artists should tell you they are not affiliated with the federal or state government, but it's usually in fine print.

 Information from the IRS on Scams and Frauds

 If you receive unsolicited email or telephone calls from anyone purporting to be from the IRS, it’s probably a scam.
 Don’t click on any links; don’t answer any questions.
-Forward the emails or report the calls to email@example.com.
-You c;an check some of the recent tax fraud and identity theft issues on the IRS Tax Fraud page.
+Forward the emails or report the calls to firstname.lastname@example.org.
+You can check some of the recent tax fraud and identity theft issues on the IRS Tax Fraud page.